 The taxonomy of language mirrors the taxonomy of species in stopping short of final granularity.
 The personal patois I share with my girlfriend is a largely incomprehensible pastiche of languages and references unique to us.
 Likewise, but each with a slightly larger reach, the in-jokes and vocabulary that I share with my scientific colleagues, martial arts training partners, or fellow jazz musicians.

 English isn’t just English, but English as spoken by persons from this or that place, within this or that class, within this or that sub-culture, within this or that household, and, finally, within this or that brain.
 There are as many different versions of English as there are colors, and we each share our shade of language with others in inverse proportion to our cultural distance from them—in the same manner that we share our genes with other organisms in inverse proportion to our specialis distance from them.

 Listen to the song again to hear a compressed epiphany: “You sat along the fire / You saw the light / You saw.”
 Maybe.

 For a further discussion of the mind and language, see: Steven Pinker’s The Language Instinct, anything by Daniel Kahneman, Dan Gilbert’s Stumbling on Happiness, Consciousness Explained by Daniel Dennett, George Lakoff’s Women, Fire and Dangerous Things, and the various research papers cited in the bibliographies of those books.

-This entry is part of Jack Rusher’s journal, originally published September 22nd, 2006, in New York.
+This entry is part of Jack Rusher’s archive, originally published September 22nd, 2006, in New York.
 It was inspired by a question asked by the Nonist.